Last update: 11.26.2018

 Astrill VPN, Taiwan, Taiwan Mobile server

-Astrill VPN vs NordVPN in Africa, Middle East and India
+Astrill VPN vs NordVPN in Africa, the Middle East, and India

 While the server numbers speak for themselves, one must not forget another crucial figure – the total number of users – it has a profound effect on traffic and bandwidth.
 If the top VPNs have ten times more users, naturally they need ten times more servers.
 This means Astrill VPN connection will not necessarily be slower just because they don’t have thousands of servers.
 In fact, our tests with Netflix and general speed have shown that Astrill beats the top dogs in more than one location.
 Of course, speed itself depends a lot on the ISP, the OS, and other factors, but counting the percentage of original speed retained, Astrill VPN really whips the llama’s ass.

-To show this, we did another test with servers in the Africa, Middle East and India region, where Astrill has four times fewer servers both in total count and two times less percentage-wise.
-Israel, South Africa and India were chosen as the countries to represent the region.
+To show this, we did another test with servers in the African, Middle-eastern, and Indian regions, where Astrill has four times fewer servers both in total count and two times less percentage-wise.
+Israel, South Africa, and India were chosen as the countries to represent the region.

 No VPN, test from Europe